dznz/wildman-skill-trees/README.md

 The format includes the Wildman index order of recommended progression, the Wildman name for the drill (and alternative common names), and an optional field that notes the key idea or skill that should be established by the drill before moving onto more complex drills.

 For the SVG version of the diagrams, links to the video and the playlist it belongs to have been included where possible.
+Save the SVG locally and open it in a web browser to take advantage of its scalability and links.

+For size considerations, we do not store the PNG versions in the repo directly, but do offer [recent releases](/releases) that include PNG renders.

 ### Kettlebell Basic Skill Progression ###

+The Kettlebell skill tree can be viewed in a single diagram or broken down into four parts (scroll below the full progression to view the parts).

-This is the full progression, to the best of my abilities.
+Here is the full progression, to the best of my abilities.
 It's quite a lot to take in all at once.

 | Source | SVG |
 |------- | --- |